Ulster Special Constabulary: Training, uniform, weaponry and equipment

 The standard of training was varied.
-In Belfast, the Specials were trained in much the same way as the regular police whereas in rural areas the USC was focused on counter-guerilla operations.
+In Belfast, the Specials were trained in much the same way as the regular police whereas in rural areas the USC was focused on counter-guerrilla operations.
 In 1922, B Specials received two weeks training and A Specials were initially given six weeks training.
 The amount of training was clearly inadequate for a conflict that warranted the deployment of professionally trained soldiers.

 Uniforms were not available at the outset so the men of the B Specials went on duty in their civilian clothes wearing an armband to signify they were Specials.
 Uniforms did not become available until 1922.
 Uniforms took the same pattern as RIC/RUC dress with high collared tunics.
 Badges of rank were displayed on the right forearm of the jacket.

 The Special Constables were armed with Webley .38 revolvers and also Lee–Enfield rifles and bayonets.
 By the 1960s Sten and Sterling submachine guns were also used.
 In most cases these weapons were retained at home by the constables along with a quantity of ammunition.
 One of the reasons for this was to enable rapid call out of platoons, via a runner from the local RUC station, without the need to issue arms from a central armoury.

 'A Special' platoons were fully mobile using a Ford car for the officer in charge, two armoured cars and four Crossley Tenders (one for each of the sections).

 B Specials generally deployed on foot but could be supplied with vehicles from the police pool.